 On March 21, 2007, Gilbert Arenas hit a game-winning layup as time expired to beat the Seattle SuperSonics.

-On April 2, 2008, Gilbert Arenas returned to action against the Milwaukee Bucks after recovering from a knee injury.
-He scored 17 points in a 110–109 home loss.
+On April 2, 2008, Gilbert Arenas returned to action against the Milwaukee Bucks after a knee injury, scoring 17 points in a 110–109 home loss.

-On June 9, 2008, Gilbert Arenas officially opted out of the final year of his contract with the Wizards, but stated his intention to re-sign if teammate Antawn Jamison was retained.
+On June 9, 2008, Gilbert Arenas officially opted out of the final year of his contract with the Wizards, stating he would re-sign if Antawn Jamison was retained.
+He received offers from the Golden State Warriors for a five-year contract worth over $100 million and from the Wizards for a six-year deal worth $124 million.

-On July 13, 2008, Gilbert Arenas signed a six-year contract worth $111 million with the Washington Wizards.
+On July 13, 2008, Gilbert Arenas signed a six-year contract with the Washington Wizards worth $111 million.

-The game-winning play against the Utah Jazz on Martin Luther King Jr. Day was added as a cut scene in the video game NBA Live 2008.
+In 2008, the same scenario of Gilbert Arenas hitting a game-winning shot was added as a cut scene in the video game NBA Live 2008.

-On March 28, 2009, Gilbert Arenas made his season debut after recovering from lingering injuries from April 2007, scoring 15 points and dishing 10 assists in a 98–96 loss to the Detroit Pistons.
+On March 28, 2009, Gilbert Arenas made his season debut, scoring 15 points and providing 10 assists in a 98–96 loss to the Detroit Pistons after recovering from lingering injuries.

-On December 24, 2009, Gilbert Arenas was involved in a handgun violation episode, leading to a suspension for most of the 2009-10 NBA season.
+On December 24, 2009, an episode occurred involving handgun violations, which led to Arenas's suspension for most of the 2009-10 NBA season.

-On January 1, 2010, it was reported that Gilbert Arenas and teammate Javaris Crittenton had drawn guns on each other in the Wizards' locker room during a Christmas Eve argument regarding gambling debts.
+On January 1, 2010, it was reported that Gilbert Arenas and teammate Javaris Crittenton drew guns on each other in the Wizards' locker room during a Christmas Eve argument regarding gambling debts, leading to investigations by the D.C.
+Metropolitan Police and the U.S. Attorney's office.

-On January 6, 2010, his 28th birthday, the NBA suspended Gilbert Arenas indefinitely without pay until its investigation was complete, following a pregame stunt where he pretended to shoot teammates with finger guns.
+On January 6, 2010, Gilbert Arenas was suspended indefinitely without pay by the NBA until its investigation was complete, following a pregame stunt where he pretended to shoot his teammates with finger guns.

-On January 14, 2010, Gilbert Arenas was charged with carrying a pistol without a license, a violation of Washington, D.C.'s gun-control laws.
+On January 14, 2010, Gilbert Arenas was charged with carrying a pistol without a license, a violation of Washington, D.C.'s gun-control laws, as a result of storing unloaded firearms in his locker at the Verizon Center.

-On January 27, 2010, Gilbert Arenas and Javaris Crittenton were suspended for the rest of the season after meeting with NBA Commissioner David Stern.
+On January 27, 2010, Gilbert Arenas and Javaris Crittenton were suspended for the rest of the season after meeting with NBA Commissioner David Stern, related to the gun incident.

 On February 2, 2010, Gilbert Arenas wrote an open editorial in The Washington Post, apologizing for his actions and for failing to be a better role model.

-On March 26, 2010, Gilbert Arenas was convicted for his crimes and sentenced to two years' probation and 30 days in a halfway house.
+On March 26, 2010, Gilbert Arenas was convicted for his crimes related to the gun incident and was sentenced to two years' probation and 30 days in a halfway house.

-On December 18, 2010, Gilbert Arenas was traded to the Orlando Magic for Rashard Lewis.
+On December 18, 2010, Gilbert Arenas was traded to the Orlando Magic for Rashard Lewis, reuniting with former Warriors teammate Jason Richardson.
+He chose to wear #1 on his jersey in honor of Penny Hardaway.

-On December 9, 2011, Gilbert Arenas was waived by the Orlando Magic under the amnesty clause following the 2011 NBA lockout, becoming the first player to be waived under the newly established clause.
+On December 9, 2011, Gilbert Arenas was waived by the Orlando Magic under the amnesty clause following the end of the 2011 NBA lockout, becoming the first player to be waived under the newly established clause.

-Following the 2011 NBA lockout, Gilbert Arenas was waived under the "amnesty clause" and later signed with the Memphis Grizzlies for the 2011-12 NBA season.
+In 2011, after the NBA lockout, Gilbert Arenas was waived under the "amnesty clause".
+He then signed with the Memphis Grizzlies for the 2011-12 NBA season.

-On March 20, 2012, Gilbert Arenas signed with the Memphis Grizzlies.
+On March 20, 2012, Gilbert Arenas signed with the Memphis Grizzlies, serving as a backup point guard to Mike Conley Jr.

-On May 13, 2012, Gilbert Arenas played his final NBA game in the seventh and deciding game of the 2012 Western Conference First Round, where the Memphis Grizzlies lost to the Los Angeles Clippers.
+On May 13, 2012, Gilbert Arenas played his final NBA game in the seventh game of the 2012 Western Conference First Round against the Los Angeles Clippers.
 He played for 3 minutes and recorded no stats.
+Memphis lost the game.

 On November 19, 2012, Gilbert Arenas signed with the Shanghai Sharks of the Chinese Basketball Association (CBA).